Author Archives

 Review: ‘Dial M for Murder’ at Little Lake

-By HANNA WING-BONICA There is perhaps nothing more exciting than getting caught up in watching a crime thriller unfold, whether it’s on TV or on the stage.
+By HANNAH WING-BONICA There is perhaps nothing more exciting than getting caught up in watching a crime thriller unfold, whether it’s on TV or on the stage.
 The 1952 stage play Dial M for Murder by Frederick Knott is one of… Read More ›

 -